collapsed-stacks/startups/questions/7258/what-are-the-minimum-and-maximum-cpm-cost-per-thousand-views-advertisement-rate.md

 - tagged: `advertising`
 - score: 2

-<p>I am planning to launch a social networking website.
+I am planning to launch a social networking website.
 In that I want to allow advertisements.For that i want to know Cost Per Thousand views advertisement rates?what are the minimum and maximum Cost Per Thousand Views ad rates for a website?
-Can i charge $20-30 if my website got famous?</p>
+Can i charge $20-30 if my website got famous?

 ## Answer 7270